-First Consultation: Patient appeared to have difficulty walking and was tired due to an ability to sleep caused by pain.
+First Consultation: Patient appeared to have difficulty walking and was tired due to an inability to sleep caused by pain.
 Examination showed that the right leg and buttock were inflamed, painful when touched, and stiff when moved.
 The lower right leg and foot felt cold to touch.
 Examination showed little tenderness on the lower vertebrae and confirmed that the patient had no lower back pain.

-Diagnosis: Sciatica.
+Assessment: Sciatica.
 Trapped sciatic nerve on the right buttock causing inflammation of the sciatic nerve and muscle spasms down the leg.
 Subsequently, insufficient blood supply to the foot.

 Principle of Treatment: Free trapped nerve.
 Relax muscles.
 Rectify movement of the joints and tendons.
 Promote blood circulation.

 Point selection: Chengshan B57, Chengjin B56, Yinmen B37, Zhibian B54, Yanglingquan G34, Yangiiao G35, Huantiao G30.